 As training managers, you might be already aware that support for Flash is being phased out.
-Everyone’s talking about Flash to HTML5 conversions in eLearning.
+Everyone’s talking about how to convert Flash to HTML5 in eLearning.
 But what if you do not have the source files for your existing eLearning courses (could be Flash-based as well as ones that were developed using old versions of authoring tools)?
 Does that mean that your eLearning budget takes a hit?
 Not really!
 Just choose the right Flash to HTML5 conversion strategy, which in this case would be ‘Record’.
 Instead of following the conventional process where you have to recreate the source files if they are unavailable, following the ‘Record’ strategy can help you save on the eLearning budget.

 Source Files Missing?
 Can You Convert from Flash to HTML5?

 The Record conversion strategy can be leveraged for Flash to HTML5 conversion, even in the absence of source files.
 Here are the reasons when opting for the ‘Record’ strategy makes sense.

 - Source files of existing courses are missing

 - The training is aimed at simple recall and recognition

 - Rapid conversion to MP4 format is required

 In the Record conversion methodology, a screen capture tool is used to record the existing course and the output is delivered in an MP4 format, which is then accessible across all devices and multiple platforms.